WalkerMao/walkermao.github.io/_posts/2022-04-30-notes-on-c++-primer-getting-started-and-data-types-chapter-1-3.md

 	statement
 ```

 where expression is an object of a type that represents a sequence.
-On each iteration, the variable in `declaration` is initialized from the value of the next element in `expression`.
+On each iteration, the variable in `declaration` is initialized from the value of the next element in expression.

 ```c++
 string str("some string");